 Olivia’s Recipe Tips

-- If I’m making a larger batch of this recipe, I’ll use two baking dishes to make sure everything has plenty of room and that your pan isn’t overcrowded.
+Avoid overcrowding – If I’m making a larger batch of this recipe, I’ll use two baking dishes to make sure everything has plenty of room and that the pan isn’t overcrowded.

-- Let the chicken thighs rest for at least 5 minutes before serving.
-This way, the chicken has time to settle and soak up all of the delicious pan drippings.
+Rest before serving – Let the chicken thighs rest for at least 5 minutes before serving so the juices settle and soak up all the delicious pan drippings.

-- Use a meat thermometer to tell when the chicken is cooked through.
-It should read 165°F at the thickest part of the chicken thigh.
+Check internal temperature – Use a meat thermometer to check when the chicken is cooked through; it should read 165°F at the thickest part of the chicken thigh.

 Greek Lemon Chicken and Potatoes – Baked and Ready in 45 Mins